 What I’m going to tell you next needs to be done before any attempt at teaching your child how to use the potty.

 Unless you want this to be a stressful and frustrating teaching experience make sure you do not set any deadlines.
-Yes it’s called the three day potty training method but that does not mean you’re going to be off the hook after that.
-Successful potty training requires you to consistently following through and maintaining the routines your child picked up during these 3 days.
+Yes it’s called the three day method but that does not mean you’re going to be off the hook after that.
+Success with this requires you to consistently follow through and maintain the routines your child picked up during these first couple of days.

 So… if you want to set your toddler up for success there some activities you can and should do.

-There are a couple of different aspects when preparing your child for potty training.
+There are a couple of different aspects when preparing your child.

 First of all if you want a positive outcome, and I’m sure you do, it’s important that you teach your toddler potty-training words.
 “Pee”, “Poo” or “I need to go” are some of the words your child should start to associate with the potty.